-This development of 61 houses and apartments sits in the grounds of the Kastiel Bernolákovo, near Bratislava, a grand baroque manor house built in the 1720s by the leading architect of the day, Johann Bernard Fischer von Erlach.
+This development of 61 houses and apartments sits in the grounds of the Kastiel Bernolákovo, near Bratislava, Slovakia, a grand baroque manor house built in the 1720s for the Esterhazy family by the leading architect of the day, Johann Bernard Fischer von Erlach.

-These typologies allow us to build flexibility and connectivity into an urban form that is punctured with spaces, rather than forming streets with rigidly distinct backs and fronts.
-This typology enables the close proximity of homes without compromising privacy.
+These typologies allow us to build flexibility and connectivity into an urban form that is fluid and permeable, rather than forming streets with rigidly distinct backs and fronts.
+They also enable the close proximity of homes without compromising privacy.

-On a site that mixes eighteenth-century imperial bravura with communist-era industrial facility, we are enjoying finding meaningful contemporary responses to this tangled historical context.
+On a site that mixes eighteenth-century imperial bravura with a communist-era industrial facility, we are enjoying finding meaningful contemporary responses to this tangled historical context.
 Retained buildings are being converted into apartments, exposing their muscular structure and incorporating old machinery and hoists in the design of lobbies and staircases.
 The larger of the two buildings has a publicly accessible roof terrace with views of the Kastiel, the Danube valley and distant Bratislava.

 In the centre of the project a new tower house nestles under a grove of existing trees and fronts an existing workshop building turned into apartments.

 Ground level changes, a relic of former industrial loading docks, are incorporated within an inclined central square that slopes down to a café.

 At the entrance to the site, adjacent to the castle gates, low mews terraces create an axial view to the Kastiel beyond.